Skip to content

 2. Time to download the File: It helps to find out the time to virtually download a file.

-Write the below code in your script to create the File Download Scenario:
+Write the code below in your script to create the File Download Scenario:

 //Firstly defined below variables at the top in Action.c